-This text draws from analysis and commentary from my doctoral thesis Artists’ livelihoods: the artists and arts policy conundrum 2019, available at http://e-space.mmu.ac.uk/62635...
+This text draws on analysis and commentary from my doctoral thesis Artists’ livelihoods: the artists in arts policy conundrum 2019, available at http://e-space.mmu.ac.uk/62635...

 CAMEo (2019) It Takes a Region to Raise an Artist: Understanding the East Midlands’ Visual Arts Economy.
 Leicester: CAMEo Research Institute.

 CCS (2012) Visual Arts Blueprint.
 London: Creative and Cultural Skills.

 CCS (2018) Workforce analysis 2018.
 London: Creative and Cultural Skills – this provides accurate workforce data.

 Johnson, R. A. (1990) ‘Affirmative Action Policy in the United States: The impact on Women.’
 Policy and Politics.
 18:2. pp. 77-99.

 Jones, S. (2017) Artists work in 2016.
 Research paper.
 Newcastle: a-n The Artists Information Company.

 Jones, S. (2019) The chance to dream: why fund individual artists?
 Published on this website.

 McRobbie, A. (2002) ‘Clubs to Companies: Notes on the decline of political culture in speeded up worlds’.
 Cultural Studies, 16(4). pp. 516-147.

 Taylor, M. (2017).
 Good work: The Taylor Review of Modern Working Practices